tuiwidgets/tuiwidgets/doc/concepts.rst

 Markup
 ------

-Some widgets support using a simple markup for defining their text contents.
+There are widgets that support using a simple markup for defining their text contents.

 Currently the only supported tag is the ``m`` tag which allows specifing a mnemonic part of the text that is highlighted and used to generate a keyboard shortcut for the widget from.

 When setting the contents in the constructor markup interpretation is usually enabled by prefixing the string with an additional argument with the value :cpp:var:`Tui::withMarkup`.
-When working with an already existing instance, there is usually a ``setMarkup`` method to set text interpreted as markup.
+When working with an already existing instance, there is a ``setMarkup`` method to set text interpreted as markup.

 The markup language is based on the basic html syntax with elements starting with a tag in the form of ``<m>`` and